replicatedhq/docs/docs/kb/developer-resources/kubernetes-prerelease.md

 ## Requirements
 You should have a standard Kubernetes YAML available to deploy.
 Replicated expects that the YAML will contain at least one deployment spec (replication controllers are currently unsupported, use deployments instead).

-## Create a Kubernetes Cluster with a persistent volume (at least 10 gigs)
+## Create a Kubernetes Cluster with a persistent volume (minimum capacity 10 GB)
+example:
 ```yaml
 apiVersion: v1
 kind: PersistentVolume